jWalasik/skyAtlas/README.md

 ---

 ## Installation
-As this app was build with vanilla Javascript there is no need for installation.
+As this app was build with vanilla Javascript, so there is no need for installation.
 Just clone/download this repo onto your computer and launch index.js

 ---